 As we navigate one of the biggest global crises many of us will ever experience in our lifetime, people around the world are in a state of what’s known as crisis management.
-While managing crises seems like an effective solution, it just means we’re in a constant state of doing the bare minimum to keep our head above water.
+While managing crises seems like a practical solution, it just means we’re in a constant state of doing the bare minimum to keep our heads above water.

 Of course, some crises are out of our control.
-But what we DO have control over is taking steps to be prepared (physically, mentally, financially, emotionally, and so on) for whatever life throws our way.
+However, what we do have control over is taking steps to be prepared (physically, mentally, financially, emotionally, and so on) for whatever life throws our way.
 We can also be proactive in dealing with problems as we encounter them.

 What is crisis management?

-Crisis management happens when you’re too busy dealing with the problem at hand so small emergencies grow into large problems or crises.
+Crisis management happens when you’re too busy dealing with the problem at hand, so minor emergencies grow into significant issues or crises.
 We become overwhelmed rather than investing time and resources into long-term solutions…Solutions that could prevent the crisis from occurring in the first place.

 If you’re constantly in a state of crisis management, chances are your productivity is almost nil.
 And your nerves are likely shot.